10 TIPS FOR EMAILS

 6. FIRST LINE WITH A PUNCH: The first line in the inbox must be of interest and must be catchy.
 Of course, it also must tie into your subject matter.
 But keep in mind that you are competing with hundreds of other emails in the inbox of your client.

-7. BRAND A SERIES: The #1 thing I teach in my workshop is to plan your email campaign 1 year out!
-This is a series, a campaign, a planned year of info to be sent to your client base.
+7. BRAND A SERIES: The #1 thing I teach in my workshop is to plan your email campaign 90 days out!
+This is a series, a campaign, a planned 90 days of info to be sent to your client base.
 Of course, this does take an investment of time, but it's very well worth it.
-TIP: You should have 2 types of email campaigns for 2 segmented lists: Your "VIP List" (current/past clients) and your "GENERAL" List (customers stopping by your site, interested in your services as a potential client).
+TIP: You should have a minimum of 2 types of email campaigns for 2 segmented lists: Your "VIP List" (current/past clients) and your "GENERAL" List (customers stopping by your site, interested in your services as a potential client).

 8. BE QUICK AND BE DONE: This is a biggie.
 [Intro it.
 Say it.
 End it.]
 Because people are busy and they need to get to your point quickly in order to move on.
 But make it amazing so that they know when they see your name pop up on their mobile phone inbox email, they don't want to pass you up.
 Because your quick.
 And your good.